 - Once it’s all combined, return to the saucepan, and over medium heat, stirring (from the bottom of the pot) constantly, cook for 15 – 20 minutes, it will be thick enough to coat the back of a spoon and you should be able to leave a clean trail by tracing your finger over the back of the spoon

-- Remove from heat, cool, chill at least a couple of hours or overnight
+- Remove from heat, stir in the heavy cream, cool, chill at least a couple of hours or overnight

 - Puree peaches and add to custard, pour into ice cream freeze and process according to manufacturer instructions until firm, add bourbon or rum just before finished (don’t add too much, the alcohol will keep it from freezing)

 - Move to the freezer for another hour or two before serving

 An accountant by trade and a food blogger since 2009, Lois Britton fell in love with Polish cuisine during the years she lived in Poznań, Poland.
 As the creator of PolishHousewife.com, she loves connecting readers with traditional Polish recipes.
 Lois has a graduate certificate in Food Writing and Photography from the University of South Florida.
 She is the author of The Polish Housewife Cookbook, available on Amazon and on her website.